renatodex/curriculum/README.md

     "5": {
       "title": "Rede Bandeirantes",
       "role": "Backend Developer",
-      "description": "Great part of my job is related in develop web applications to run in WAP environment.
-I have aplications there for clients like BandNews and TIM.
-Some of them are just used for intranet management, but a lot of products like TIM Games and LeoMobile (used as Mobile TV promos at Band TV), commonly receives a highly volumn of user access, forcing our team to care about subjects like perfomance, scalability and others related to cache.
-There are also a lot of products that i was evolved related to SMS delivery, like Lottery (ClubeDaMega) and a SMS Footbal Commentator product.",
+      "description": "Great part of my job is related in develop web applications to run in WAP environment.I have aplications there for clients like BandNews and TIM.
+Some of them are just used for intranet management, but a lot of products like TIM Games and LeoMobile(used as Mobile TV promos at Band TV), commonly receives a highly volumn of user access, forcing our team to care about subjects like perfomance, scalability and others related to cache.
+There are also a lot of products that i was evolved related to SMS delivery, like Lottery(ClubeDaMega) and a SMS Footbal Commentator product.", "note": null,
-      "note": null,
       "tags": ["php", "svn", "zend_framework", "push_sms", "responsive_layout", "sql_server"],
       "started_at": "01-10-2010",